nvareille/Khelljyr/README.md

   When you allocate memory with Khelljyr (alloc(), custom_alloc()) or you have memory that must be handled (ressource_handle()), everything will be cleared when the window is destroyed.
 Forget about memory leaks with this feature !

+- Img

+  A nice abstractions to GBitmap pictures.
+Very easy to use and handled by the MemoryManager, once loaded it's ready for use !

 - Useful Macros

+  USER_PTR will be a pointer to your user data that you pass to app_init.
   MEMORYMANAGER_PTR and GRAPHIC_PTR will return pointers to structures of the framework (without calling the fuctions and accessible everywhere in the code !)

 - Debug: